Carissa Klopoushak, Violin and Viola

-Carissa’s evolution as an artist is guided by music’s universality—its power to connect people, its ability to build communities.
+Carissa is a strong advocate for more inclusion in classical music, programming and performing new music, female composers, and giving a platform to underrepresented voices.
+Her evolution as an artist is guided by music’s universality—its power to connect people, its ability to build communities.
 As both a musician and presenter, she aims to bring people closer together.
 The pursuit of meaningful and honest connection, combined with a healthy dose of curiosity, serves as the driving force shaping her artistic voice.
-She brings a versatile skill set, a unique voice, warm energy, and vigorous dedication to any project.
+She brings a versatile skill set, a unique voice, warm energy, and vigorous dedication to any musical pursuit.

 The Ihnatowycz Family Foundation generously supports the Ottawa Chamberfest Artistic Director.